ñ

 In most but not all of these cases, agreement was reached so that ñ could remain on campus as a registered student organization.
 At Ohio State University, for instance, the student organization registration guidelines now state: “A student organization formed to foster or affirm the sincerely held religious beliefs of its members may adopt eligibility criteria for its Student Officers that are consistent with those beliefs.”
 However, at some schools — such as Vanderbilt, Rollins, Tufts, and Bowdoin — ñ's ministry has been forced off campus. ñ chapters on the California State University campuses were forced off campus for the 2014-2015 school year before the dispute was resolved and the chapters returned to campuses.

-ñ continues to participate in a national discussion of the issues related to religious pluralism on campus, through its participation with the Aspen Institute and other organizations in .
+ñ continues to participate in a national discussion of the issues related to religious pluralism on campus, through its participation with the Aspen Institute and other organizations in a series of panel discussions.

 The Legal Decision that Changed the Landscape